Register to enable "Calculate" button for pipe flow calculator.

 Streeter et al. (1998).

-The equations above are dimensionally correct which means that the units for the
+The pipe flow equations above are dimensionally correct which means that the units for the

 variables are consistent.
 A consistent set of English units would be mass in slugs, weight